whykay-01/capacity-management/loaning-system/README.md

 # Quickstart Guide on Dockerizing the Loaning System Dashboard

-##### NOTE: Please run the follwing commands in the terminal to ensure that you have Docker installed on your system:
+### NOTE: Please run the follwing commands in the terminal to ensure that you have Docker installed on your system:

 ```
 brew update
 brew install docker
 ```

+### NOTE: This is the guide for the Mac users.

 Before we start, it is important to move to the working directory: